doktormatte/thesis_scientific_computing/README.md

-# Deep Learning for Electric Vehicle Energy Demand and Charging Station Occupancy Forecasting
+# Deep Learning Models for Electric Vehicle Energy Demand and Charging Station Occupancy Forecasting

 Framework for performing data pre-processing, hyperparameter search and forecasting evaluation of deep learning models as described within the thesis.